Wikimedia-Austria/WikiDaheim/README.md

 - Map (`src/components/Dashboard/Map/index.jsx`)
   Renders the Mapbox map and the map controls.
 Also reacts to state changes and updates the map accordingly.
 - Sidebar (`src/components/Dashboard/Sidebar/index.jsx`)
-  Renders the Searchbar, Informaation about the currently selected municipality, Filters and Item List.
+  Renders the Searchbar, Information about the currently selected municipality, Filters and Item List.

 ### Styles